Foreign Purchase of Real Estate? – Lulich & Attorneys

 Those who live and work overseas can invest in U.S. properties, although there are some considerations before deciding to do so.
 There are tax implications and difficulties in getting a reasonable rate for financing this type of purchase.
 Some areas could restrict investors who reside outside the United States as a part of their homeowner’s association rules, as well.

-It could be a good idea to discuss your options with a real estate attorney in the state where you might invest and seek advice.
+It could be a good idea to discuss your options with a Board Certified Real Estate Attorney in the state where you might invest and seek advice.
 A real estate attorney can explain the federal, state, and local statutes, tax codes, and regulations that will affect your U.S. purchase.

 Schedule A Consultation